1. Purpose of policy

-5.2.4 The Returning Officer is responsible for determining the eligibility of nominators, nominees and voters in conjunction with the Director, Human Resources and Academic Registrar and Director, Student Services.
+5.2.4 The Returning Officer is responsible for determining the eligibility of nominators, nominees and voters in conjunction with the Director, People and Culture and Academic Registrar and Director, Student Services.

-5.2.5 The Returning Officer will request the Director, Human Resources and Academic Registrar and Director, Student Services to produce electoral rolls to support the conduct of academic staff, general staff and student elections to Council.
+5.2.5 The Returning Officer will request the Director, People and Culture and Academic Registrar and Director, Student Services to produce electoral rolls to support the conduct of academic staff, general staff and student elections to Council.

 5.2.6 Anyone wishing to determine their eligibility to nominate, be nominated or vote in a Council election is entitled to view the relevant electoral roll and may organise to do so by contacting the Returning Officer.

 5.3.1 Not more than three (3) months prior to the expiration of the term of office of an elected member, the Returning Officer will conduct an election in accordance with this policy.

 5.3.2 In the conduct of an election the following intervals must be allowed:

 (a) between the date of publication or display of the notice of election and the date for the close of nominations - not less than 14 days and not more than 28 days;